-- Temperature: Tropical temperatures, and about a minimum of sixty degrees at night.
-They should generally be kept in the 75-90 degree range.
+- Temperature: Tropical temperatures, and about a minimum of 60 degrees at night.
+They should generally be kept in the 75 to 90 F range.
 They will not live in frost and should be kept out of freezing temperatures.

 - Fertilizer: These orchids are vigorous and need regular fertilization; constant liquid fertilization of nitrogen works well, and many gardeners use a slow-release fertilizer as well.
-The specific fertilization requirements of your orchid depend on species, light, moisture, and temperature: look into the requirements of your plant.
+The specific fertilization requirements of your orchid depend on species, light, moisture, and temperature; look into the requirements of your own plant.

 If you’re growing Spathoglottis terrestrially, repotting isn’t necessary, but potted plants should be repotted in a rich organic potting mixture once the soil has become depleted.
-Their root systems are fairly extensive for their size, and make sure not to damage them.
+Their root systems are fairly extensive for their size.
+Make sure not to damage them.